DataDog/dd-trace-py/docs/contributing.rst

 that is specific to the Datadog product being supported, and no code related to Integrations.

-An **integration** is one of the modules in the `contrib <https://github.com/DataDog/dd-trace-py/tree/f26a526a6f79870e6e6a21d281f4796a434616bb/ddtrace/contrib>`_ directory, hooking ddtracepy into the internal logic of a given Python library.
+An **integration** is one of the modules in the `contrib <https://github.com/DataDog/dd-trace-py/tree/f26a526a6f79870e6e6a21d281f4796a434616bb/ddtrace/contrib>`_ directory, hooking our code into the internal logic of a given Python library.
 Ideally it only contains code that is specific to the library being integrated with, and no code related to Products.

 The **core** of the library is the abstraction layer that allows Products and Integrations to keep their concerns